acfr/RobustNeuralNetworks.jl/docs/architecture.md

 - `sample_ff_ren` had `randn(2nx + nv, 2nx + nv) / sqrt(2nx + nv)`, not `.../ sqrt(2*(2nx + nv))`.
 Why?
 - Why have `bx_scale` and `bv_scale` in constructor for `DirectParams`?
 - Constructor for `implicit_ff_cell` has zeros for some params, random for others.
 Why?
+- Construction of S (now `Y1`) in `ffREN.jl` line 130/136 divides by 2 an extra time.
+Not necessary, right?
+Does this change anything?